 Although there are some slightly different methods from DNA kit to DNA kit, most DNA testing kits have the same initial set-up process.

-That involves answering some set questions online, ordering a kit, collecting a sample (usually of saliva, but sometimes of blood), registering your kit, sending it back to be analysed and then awaiting your results online after analysis has taken place.
+That involves answering some standard questions over the web, then ordering a kit, collecting a sample (usually of saliva, but sometimes of blood), registering your kit, sending it back to be analysed, and finally awaiting your results online after analysis has taken place.

-One of the most important parts is registering your kit before you send it off.
-All of the kits in our buying guide list below require you to do this, and you won’t get your results back if you don’t.
-This is to ensure that the sample you’re sending back is definitely yours and things won’t get messed up at any point in the sending and testing process.
+One of the most important parts is registering your kit before you send it off: all of the entries in our best DNA kit buying guide require you to do this, and you won’t get your results back if you don’t.
+This ensures that the sample you’re sending back is definitely yours, and that nothing gets messed up at any point in the sending and testing process.

-It also protects your privacy too, so that your name won’t be associated with your sample.
-Of course you will need to sign in with your name and details on the service’s website to access the results, but your DNA sample, results and any data stored will just have a unique reference number or barcode attached to it instead of your personal details.
+Registration also protects your privacy too, so that your name won’t be associated with your sample.
+Of course you will need to sign in with your name and details on the service’s website to access the results, but your DNA sample, the results, and any associated data stored with them will be assigned a unique reference number or barcode rather than your personal details.

-Once your kit has been sent off, most companies will send you an email to tell you it's been received and will be processed.
-From there, the processing can usually take between two and eight weeks, at which point you'll receive an email and be able to log-in to view your results when everything is ready.
+Once your kit has been sent off, most companies will email you to tell you it's been received and will be processed.
+From there, the processing can usually take between two and eight weeks, after which you'll receive an email and then be able to log in to view your results.

 Best DNA testing kit: what DNA tests tell you about your ancestry

-Most DNA tests are focused on helping you discover more about your ancestry.
+Most of the best DNA testing kits on the market in 2019 focus on helping you discover more about your ancestry.

-It’s worth noting that men and women will notice different ancestry results.
+It’s worth noting that men and women will get back different ancestry results.
 Women who have the XX chromosome are only able to trace back their maternal line, whereas men with the XY chromosome can trace back both their maternal and paternal lines.
-So if you're a woman and have a brother, it's worth asking them to take the test too so you can find out more.
+So, if you're a woman and have a brother, it's worth asking them to take the test too so you can find out more.